libedi/rest-request/README.md

 ~~~

 ### 3. HTTP Method
 HTTP Method can be specified by a method name with an intuitive name.
-The methods that supports it ar GET / POST / PUT / PATCH / DELETE.
+The methods that supports it are GET / POST / PUT / PATCH / DELETE.
 Here, the POST / PUT / PATCH method allows you to set the Request Body in the near time.
 ~~~java
 RestRequest.response(ResponseType.class)
            .uri(uri)
            .get() / .post() / .put() / .patch() / .delete()
 ~~~

-### 4. HTTP Header / Query Parameter / Form Data / Request Body
+### 4. HTTP Headers / Query Parameters / Form Data / Request Body
-Afterwards, you can set HTTP Header, Query Paramter, Form Data, and Request Body.
+Afterwards, you can set HTTP Headers, Query Paramters, Form Data, and Request Body.

 - HTTP Header : HTTP Header can be added as an `addHeader()`, `accept()`, and `contentType()` methods.
 ~~~java